n4xwe/3D_Printer/README.md

 In the Home directory create another directory named src.
 Place a copy of the script you want to compile in that directory.
 Change the Permissions properties of the script to Execute:Anyone.
 In a terminal change the current direcory to the src directory that was just created.
 Execute the script by typing "./(full-Name-of-the-script).sh" without the quotes of course.

+I created this script for my own amusement so unlike most of my scripts it is not commented.
 The compile time for the script on a RaspberryPi 4 is approximately five hours.